Observation of the pressure effect in simulations of droplets splashing on a dry surface

-Figure~\ref{figure:timeSeriesSheetSplash} shows a time series of the pressure effect for a droplet approaching the surface at $v_{0} = 10 \si{m.s^{-1}}$.
+To provide a context for the next sections on the behavior of the gas film under the droplet and lamella ejection, in this section an overview is given of how the simulations reproduce the pressure effect.
+Figure~\ref{fig:timeSeriesSheetSplash} shows a time series of the pressure effect for a droplet approaching the surface at $v_{0} = 10 \si{m.s^{-1}}$.
 The top half shows three images of droplet impact and liquid sheet ejection on a completely wetting surface at ambient pressure, $p_{0} = 100 \si{\kilo \pascal}$.
-The first frame, Figure~\ref{figure:timeSeriesSheetSplash}a, shows the droplet right after impact.
+The first frame, figure~\ref{fig:timeSeriesSheetSplash}a, shows the droplet right after impact.
 As the droplet approaches the wall, gas pressure builds up at the stagnation point to about $p = 1200 \si{\kilo \pascal}$.
-This causes the droplet to deform, and an air pocket in the shape of a spherical dome appears underneath it.
-As the gap between the surface and the droplet closes, air gets squeezed out and reaches velocities of up to $\abs{\vec{v}} = 150 \si{\m.\s^{-1}}$.
+This causes the droplet to deform, and a gas film in the shape of a spherical dome to appear underneath it.
+As the gas film becomes thinner, air gets squeezed out and reaches velocities of up to $\abs{\vec{v}} = 150 \si{\m.\s^{-1}}$.
 When the liquid eventually touches the wall, a small amount of air is permanently trapped, forming the central air bubble with a diameter of about $d = 10 \si{\micro \m}$ \cite{chandra1991,driscoll2011,mandre2012}.
-This bubble can be seen in Figure~\ref{figure:timeSeriesSheetSplash}f.
+This bubble can be seen in figure~\ref{fig:timeSeriesSheetSplash}f.

 Right after impact a liquid sheet is ejected with a velocity of approximately $v_{e} = 100 \si{\m.\s^{-1}}$.
 The liquid sheet forms at both atmospheric, $p_{} = 100 \si{\kilo \pascal}$, and reduced pressure, $p_{0} = 1 \si{\kilo \pascal}$.
 However, at atmospheric pressure the sheet gets lifted and breaks up into smaller droplets; in contrast, at reduced pressure it stays close to the surface and remains intact.
-Figure~\ref{figure:timeSeriesSheetSplash}c shows the liquid sheet as it breaks up into smaller droplets at atmospheric pressure.
-Figure~\ref{figure:timeSeriesSheetSplash}d shows a magnified image of the liquid sheet as it breaks up.
+Figure~\ref{fig:timeSeriesSheetSplash}c shows the liquid sheet as it breaks up into smaller droplets at atmospheric pressure.
+Figure~\ref{fig:timeSeriesSheetSplash}d shows a magnified image of the liquid sheet as it breaks up.
 The droplet that breaks off has a diameter of $d = 7 \si{\micro \m}$.
-Figure~\ref{figure:timeSeriesSheetSplash}e shows a snapshot taken at the same time, but at a reduced pressure.
+Figure~\ref{fig:timeSeriesSheetSplash}e shows a snapshot taken at the same time, but at a reduced pressure.
 One can see that instead of breaking up, the liquid sheet stays in one piece: splashing is suppressed by decreasing the ambient pressure.
-More detailed information on the thickness profiles of both the gas layer and the liquid sheet can be found in the Supporting Information.